AT&T's purchased Pacific Telesis in 1996.

 Smaller carriers like Dobson faced high costs keeping up with network technology upgrades, all but forcing them into the arms of one of the big players.

-Soon after closing the Dobson purchase to further nationalize its backbone cellular network, AT&T undertook a sweeping overhaul to unify its array of wireless branding under the AT&T banner.
+Soon after closing the Dobson purchase, AT&T unified all of its wireless branding under the AT&T banner.

 While tiny next to AT&T's multi-billion dollar mega-mergers, the deal carried outsized strategic importance for blending hotspot access with AT&T's cellular and wired connections.